IAmFrench/finops-focus-superset-pinot/README.md

 Apache Superset, Superset, Apache Pinot, Pinot, Apache, the Superset logo, the Apache Pinot project logo and the Apache feather logo are either registered trademarks or trademarks of The Apache Software Foundation.
 All other products or name brands are trademarks of their respective holders, including The Apache Software Foundation.
 [Apache Software Foundation](https://www.apache.org/) resources

 FOCUS™, is either registered trademarks or trademarks of The Joint Development Foundation.
 All other products or name brands are trademarks of their respective holders, including The Joint Development Foundation.
 [Joint Development Foundation](https://jointdevelopment.org/) resources

+DuckDB, the DuckDB logo are either registered trademarks or trademarks of The DuckDB Foundation.
+All other products or name brands are trademarks of their respective holders, including The DuckDB Foundation.
+[DuckDB Foundation](https://duckdb.org/) resources